JvanKatwijk/terminal-DAB-xxx/README.md

 	   (use "+" for next, and "-" for previous, followed by a return);

 	b. the second version goes one step further.
-	   Using the curses library the list of services remains visible.
+	   Using the *curses* library, the list of services remains visible.
-	   In the list the currently playing service is marked and with the "up" and "down" arrows one can move the selection along the list (an acknowledgment with the return or space key instructs the software to start the
+	   In the list the **currently playing service** is marked and with the "up" and "down" arrows one can move the selection along the list (an acknowledgment with the return or space key instructs the software to start the